OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 webView.getSettings().setAllowContentAccess(false);
 ```

-- Create a whitelist that defines local and remote web pages and protocols that are allowed to be loaded.
+- Create a list that defines local and remote web pages and protocols that are allowed to be loaded.
 - Create checksums of the local HTML/JavaScript files and check them while the app is starting up.
 Minify JavaScript files to make them harder to read.

 #### Dynamic Analysis